knuesel/typst-minideck/examples/tutorial.typ

 #slide(footer-text: [Some footer text])[
   == Example: changing the footer

-  To set/override the footer text, use
+  To set or override the footer text, use

   ```typ
   #slide(footer-text: [Some footer text])[...]